Culture and menstruation: Judaism

-In Judaism, a woman during menstruation is called niddah and may be banned from certain actions.
-For example, the Jewish Torah prohibits sexual intercourse with a menstruating woman.
-The ritual exclusion of niddah applies to a woman while menstruating and for about a week thereafter, until she immerses herself in a mikvah (ritual bath) which is basically intended only for married women.
+In Judaism, a woman during menstruation is called niddah and has some restrictions.
+For example, the Torah prohibits sexual intercourse with a menstruating woman.
+The ritual exclusion of niddah applies to a woman while menstruating and for about a week thereafter, until she immerses herself in a mikvah (ritual bath) and is intended only for married women.
 During this time, a married couple must avoid sexual intercourse and physical intimacy.
-Orthodox Judaism forbids women and men from even touching or passing things to each other during this period.
-While Orthodox Jews follow this exclusion, many Jews in other branches of the religion do not.
+Orthodox Judaism forbids women and men from touching or passing things to each other during this period.

 In the Torah (Leviticus 15:19-30), a menstruating female is considered ritually unclean: "anyone who touches her will be unclean until evening" (New International Version).
 Touching a menstruating female, touching an object she had sat on or lain on, or having intercourse with her also makes a person ritually unclean.
 The extent to which these rules are observed in modern Judaism varies depending on the degree of conservatism/orthodoxy.

 In Genesis 31:34-35, menstruation is referenced in a story, where Rachel was, or pretended to be in her menstrual period:Now Rachel had taken the teraphim, and put them in the saddle of the camel, and sat upon them.
 And Laban felt about all the tent, but found them not.
 And she said to her father: 'Let not my lord be angry that I cannot rise up before thee; for the manner of women is upon me.'
 And he searched, but found not the teraphim.

+Outside of mainstream Judaism, in 2025 the International Israelite Board of Rabbis voted to allow women to become rabbis, but it ruled that when women rabbis are considered ritually impure, which includes (as well as other times) during menstruation, others must do their religious duties.